metavida/concert-split/README.md

 A collaborative effort to make it simpler to split live, concert audio into individual tracks.
 Initially focusing on the excellent NPR music collection.

-Full details about the project can be found on [the project website] [].
+Full details about the project can be found on [the project website] [website].

 # Using Concert-Split